-Steps Toward Awareness, Growth, and Emotional Strength (STAGES) is a unit-based residential Psychology Treatment Program for male inmates with a diagnosis of Borderline Personality Disorder.
-The program uses an integrative model that includes an emphasis on a modified therapeutic community (MTC), cognitive-behavioral therapies, and skills training.
-It uses evidence based treatments to increase the time between disruptive behaviors, fosters living within the general population or community setting, and increase pro-social skills.
-This program aims to prepare inmates for their transition to less secure prison settings and promote successful reentry into society at the conclusion of their terms of incarceration.
+Steps Toward Awareness, Growth, and Emotional Strength (STAGES) is a unit-based residential Psychology Treatment Program for inmates with a diagnosis of Borderline Personality Disorder.
+The program uses an integrative model that includes an emphasis on a modified therapeutic community (MTC), cognitive behavioral therapy, dialectical behavior therapy, and skills training.
+It uses evidence-based treatments to increase the time between disruptive behaviors, fosters living within the general population or community setting, and increases prosocial skills.
+This program aims to prepare inmates for their transition to less-secure prison settings and promote successful reentry into society at the conclusion of their terms of incarceration.